 Weber County and Davis County have been working together to develop a Northern Utah Economic Development Partnership.
 The two counties are banding together to work towards common goals with a mindset that economic development in northern Utah will benefit both counties regardless of the actual jurisdiction the jobs, housing, or commercial development are located within.
-The counties have hired the Economic Development Corporation of Utah (EDCU) to assist in the creation of a two-county economic development program, and are in the process of hiring a new director to begin this effort.
+The counties have hired the Economic Development Corporation of Utah

+(EDCUtah) to assist in the creation of a two-county economic development program intended to enhance the region's brand and improve quality of life, economic output, and employment growth in the region.